 Fellow Since 1998

-This profile was prepared when G.L.
+This description of G.L.
+Janardhan's work was prepared when G.L.
 Janardhan was elected to the Ashoka Fellowship in 1998.

 G.L.
 Janardhana is a long-time organizer and activist farmer who now seeks to persuade other farmers to convert waste land into agriculturally productive land.
 He is using apiculture and horticulture to improve crop yields and restore the area's environmental balance.